- What is App Mining?

 How do I submit my application for App Mining?

 Complete the submission form on App.co.
-We suggest registering several days before the ranking deadline — our team needs to verify your details to ensure your app qualifies.
+Blockstack suggests registering several days before the ranking deadline — our team needs to verify your details to ensure your app qualifies.
+Full enrollment details can be found here.
 When you have met all the requirements, you should see your app listed on this page.

 How often can I submit my application for App Mining?